zcaceres/MPC/Student-Handbook/StudentHandbook.md

 We'll do this same process for every subject.
 In case you need a reminder, [here's a checklist of all the steps presented here, week-by-week.](https://docs.google.com/document/d/1-hR9BH3zlUSN8mUYpFovp9n8UW7i5afjCumm3paaYN0/edit?usp=sharing)

-###ExpoDay
+###MPCafé
-ExpoDay is a monthly gathering of Bootcampers.
+MPCafé is a monthly gathering of Bootcampers.
 It's an important day for students.
-Bootcampers give their ExpoDay presentations about their independent reading.
+Bootcampers give their MPCafé performances about their independent reading.
 Grades for public speaking are given on this day.
 Then we have a party and celebrate work well done.

-Essays or book reviews are due on ExpoDay.
+Essays or book reviews are due on MPCafé.
 These essays are bound into a Bootcamp Book and given to the students at the end of the first year.
 Your essay or review becomes a chapter in this student-produced textbook of all ten subjects.

-On ExpoDay, we open the program to the public.
+On MPCafé, we open the program to the public.
+We convert the MPC into a café.
 Your parents might show up.
-Students are expected to demonstrate their mastery of their chosen area in a creative format.
+Students are expected to demonstrate their mastery of their research that month in a creative format.

-ExpoDay is mostly for Bootcampers.
-Students in their second and third years can also show their work on ExpoDay.
+MPCafé is mostly for Bootcampers.
+Students in their second and third years can also show their work on MPCafé.
 Students may practice public speaking through a talk, or may put their art or other work on display.

-####Public Speaking at ExpoDay
+####Public Speaking at MPCafé
 Public speaking is a core skill of the MPC.
-ExpoDay is practice.
+MPCafé is practice.
 Writing and public speaking serve different purposes.
 [Read this essay to understand why](http://paulgraham.com/speak.html).
 Put simply, writing generates, clarifies, and organizes ideas.
 Speaking convinces, entertains, and inspires action.
 A creator needs both.

 Your book review or essay should be a clean and accurate exposition of the book.
-But your ExpoDay presentation is your chance to engage more creatively with the ideas.
+But your MPCafé presentation is your chance to engage more creatively with the ideas.
 These are not book reports or 'class presentations' like middle school.
 Get critical with the ideas.
 Put your own spin on them.
 Express an argument, point out something insightful or strange.

 By default, everyone gives a 5-7 minute TED-talk style lecture on the subject.
-But ExpoDay has an open format.
+But MPCafé has an open format.
 You can suggest something else instead.
+You have to stand in front of the crowd will all eyes on you.
+But what you do is up to you.

-Example ExpoDay presentations might include:
+Example MPCafé presentations might include:
 1. A theaterical monologue or dialogue
 2. A song about the ideas
 3. Sculpture or art on the subject theme